khakhalin/notes/keywords/min_span_tree.md

 * Visit first node.
 Visiting implies: 1) marking it as "visited" (keep an array for that), and 2) enqueuing all edges leading from it in a min-queue, using edge weight as a key.
 * Now in a loop: 1) pop an edge; 2) if both points are visited, skip; 3) if not, visit the unvisited, and add the edge to the tree.

-Note that if V is at least somewhat proportional to V squared, then total complexity is O(V² log V)
+Note that if E is at least somewhat proportional to V squared, then total complexity is O(V² log V)

 ## Kruskal's algorithm